The Henley MBA-rankings 2018/19

 Henley in world top 20 of Executive Education providers

 In June 2019 Financial Times (FT) Global Executive Education survey places Henley Business School no. 14 in Europe and no. 20 in the world for the combined ranking of open and custom programmes.
-With this position, Henley Business School remains the leading Executive Education provider located in Finland.
+With this position, Henley Business School remains the leading Executive Education provider located in Denmark.

 Launched 20 years ago, the FT survey is recognised as the most reliable indicator of the quality of Executive Education provision because it is largely determined by client and participant ratings.
 Henley is delighted to move from position 23 in 2018 into the global top 20 this year.